miohtama/bitcoinaddress.js/README.rst

 You must have `jQuery <http://jquery.com>`_ (version 1.9 or later) installed.

 Drop ``bitcoinaddress.js`` on your HTML page with option elements as described below.
+You can `download your preferred flavour on Github dist folder <https://github.com/miohtama/bitcoinaddress.js/tree/master/dist>_.
+The bundle includes QRCode.js library (see below).

 How it works
 -----------------